stripe-archive/checkout-subscription-and-add-on/README.md

 This sample uses Checkout to start a monthly subscription for a new customer, with the option to add a one-off charge to the order.

+**Demo**

-[View](https://508st.sse.codesandbox.io/) or [fork](https://codesandbox.io/s/checkout-subscription-with-add-on-508st) the demo on CodeSandbox.
+[View](https://508st.sse.codesandbox.io/) a hosted version of the sample or [fork](https://codesandbox.io/s/checkout-subscription-with-add-on-508st) the sample on CodeSandbox.

+The hosted demo is running in test mode -- use `4242424242424242` as a test card number with any CVC + future expiration date.

+Use the `4000000000003220` test card number to trigger a 3D Secure challenge flow.

+Read more about test cards on Stripe at https://stripe.com/docs/testing.

 [<img src="./checkout-example.gif" alt="Example of Stripe Checkout" align="center">](https://508st.sse.codesandbox.io/)